emidwate/RestaurantAppAPI/README.md

-# RestaurantApp
+# RestaurantAppAPI

-Simple restaurant project using Spring Web, Maven, JUnit, Mockito and MariaDB.
+Enhanced the restaurant app project by implementing backend endpoints with Spring Web, Maven, JUnit, Mockito and MariaDB.

 ### Setting up the Database